SilasLock/mirage-distribution/README.md

 b_{i} x(b_{j}) - p(b_{j}) = [(i - j) x(j / n) + \sum_{\ell = 1}^{j} x(\ell / n)] / n
 ```

 Note that this formula, as with the one for the discretized conditional mirage distribution, also works when any of the indices are $0$.
-They can thus be fearlessly applied without having to worry about whether they're being written for the non-zero types or the zero type.
+They can thus be fearlessly applied without having to worry about whether they're being written for the non-zero types' indices (i.e. $1, ..., n$) or the zero type's index (i.e. $0$).